nh-server/switch-guide/docs/user_guide/all/launching_cfw.md

     Hekate is now booting into sysCFW.
 To verify that sysCFW launched properly, open System Settings and navigate to System.
 You should see `AMS` next to the version number (`AMS` indicating that you're booted into Atmosphere), as well as an `S` at the end (indicating you are booted into sysCFW).

+    - **Note:** You will also have the `Atmosphere FSS0 EmuMMC` launch option in Hekate, launching it will just result in an error and is expected because you don't have an emuMMC.

     ![Atmosphere version string](img/launching_cfw_atmosphere_version_string3.jpg)

 &nbsp;